Vulgar Opinions: NHL Teams Well Positioned To Ensure LGBT Fan Safety

 The Philadelphia Flyers called me within about five minutes of sending my e-mail detailing the security measures that are in place, and their willingness to talk further on the matter to reassure me personally.

 The New Jersey Devils representative also called, leaving a long voicemail doing the same and also provided a direct line to his office and his personal e-mail address.
+(Author’s Note: I ended up talking to their rep. for about an hour, he was unbelievably sweet and understanding.)

 The Vancouver Canucks’ representative also provided a personal phone number and e-mail address, assured me of their vigilance (not surprising considering Cory Schneider took the ice with a transgender high school goalie for the anthems once this season) and encouraged me to get back in touch with them after attending a game.